Network effects in default clustering for large systems: Numerical studies and simulation results

 Let us choose the first eigenvalue to do the low rank approximation.
 Similarly to what was done for the previous examples, we define discrete random variables $\tilde{\beta}_1^C$ and $\tilde{\ell}_1$ taking values from the SVD with corresponding relative frequencies.
-It turns out that the SVD composition yields eight different values for $\tilde{\beta}_1^C$ and four different values for $\tilde{\ell}_1$.
-We record the values and their corresponding empirical probability distribution in Tables \ref{T:betaC1} and \ref{T:l1} respectively.
+It turns out that the SVD composition yields six different values for $\tilde{\beta}_1^C$ and three different values for $\tilde{\ell}_1$.
+We record the values in Tables \ref{T:betaC1} and \ref{T:l1} respectively.

 Let us choose the following values for the parameters $\kappa=4$, $\theta=0.5$, $\epsilon=0.5$, $X_0=0.2$, $\sigma=0.9$, $\bar{\alpha}=4$, $\bar{\lambda}=0.2$, $\lambda_0=0.2$ and $\beta^S=2$.